I am a writer.

 Requiem for Private Hughes was shortlisted in the inaugural Hall & Woodhouse Dorchester Literary Festival Writing Competition in 2018.

-The ambitions of Somerset art student Archie Middlebrook are shattered in a terrorist ambush in Malaya.
+The ambitions of Somerset art student Archie Middlebrook are shattered during his Army national service in a terrorist ambush in The Malayan Emergency.
 Geraint Hughes, is killed.
-Four decades pass before Archie comes to terms with trauma of his youth to celebrate the life of his friend and fellow national serviceman with a London exhibition of paintings.
+Four decades pass before Archie comes to terms with the trauma of his youth to celebrate the life of his friend and fellow national serviceman with a London exhibition of paintings.

 My short stories – Let It Be Anthea and Henry’s Hen Night – won The Yeovil Short Story Prize in 2013 and 2015, and my filmscript – Sandscape Artist won the 2014/15 Somerset Film Scriptwriting Competition.

 “PEBBLES”, my collection of short stories, was launched at the Yeovil Literary Festival in October 2016.

 Pebbles lie on the shore in their billions waiting to be found.
 Sometimes one or two are picked up, maybe even kept and taken home to be looked at from time to time; more often after a cursory glance, they are cast out to sea, perhaps bouncing and making a splash before they disappear.
 In the hope that some of the stories in this collection, some short, some longer, will be noticed they lie waiting on the pages.